WallCaster/WallCaster/README.md

 - **Ban words** : Filter the posts based on a list of words that you can configure
 - **Images** : Filter the posts that contains images

+## Photos

+You can upload photos that will be displayed on the screen randomly with the posts.

+The **probability** of a photo being displayed is based on the number of posts available in the queue.
+The more posts there are, the less likely a photo will be displayed and vice versa.